Yeshivish: Patterns of usage

 Yeshivish is primarily a male-spoken dialect.
 Fathers and sons, particularly of teenage years and above, might speak Yeshivish, while mothers and daughters generally speak a milder variety of it, which generally features Yeshivish phonology but excludes many Talmudic words.
 This can be explained as much of the Yeshivish lexicon is learned in Yeshiva where the studying takes place using a specialist nomenclature.
 Familiarity with these terms develops and they are then re-applied to other situations.
 There is a higher incidence of Yeshivish being spoken amongst Orthodox Jews that are regularly involved in Torah study, or belong to a community that promotes its study.

-Commonly used platitudes amongst Orthodox Jews are frequently expressed with their Yeshivish equivalent.
-Examples include using shkoyakh for "thank you", a contraction from the Hebrew יִישַׁר כּוֹחַ "Yishar Koach", which literally translates as "May your strength be firm" and is used to indicate to someone that they have done a good job, and Barukh HaShem (sometimes written as B"H, using the quotation mark used for abbreviations in Hebrew), meaning "Blessed is HaShem [The Name (of God)]".
+Commonly used platitudes among Orthodox Jews are frequently expressed with their Yeshivish equivalent.
+Examples include using shkoyakh or shkoyekh for an expression of appreciation: "bravo" or "good job", or "thank you", a contraction from the Hebrew יִישַׁר כּוֹחַ "Yishar Ko'ach", which literally translates as "May your strength be firm" and is used to indicate to someone that they have done a good job, and Barukh HaShem (sometimes written as B"H, using the quotation mark used for abbreviations in Hebrew), meaning "Blessed is HaShem [The Name (of God)]".
 Yeshivish dialogue may include many expressions that refer to HaShem.

-Some observers predict that the English variant of Yeshivish may develop further to the point that it could become one of the historical Judeo-hybrid languages like Yiddish, Judeo-Spanish or the Judeo-Arabic languages.
-Judeo-hybrid languages were spoken dialects which mixed elements of the local vernacular, Hebrew, Aramaic and Jewish religious idioms.
-As Yiddish was to Middle High German, Yeshivish may be to Standard American English.
-However, the integration of modern-day Jews with non-Jews may keep their speech from diverging as far from the standard language as it did in the past.

-Distinct features

-Vocabulary

-The vocabulary and grammatical structure of Yeshivish are drawn primarily from the speaker's native language (see above), although the vocabulary includes scholarly jargon, primarily from the Talmud and Acharonim in Yiddish, Hebrew, and Aramaic.
-In many sentences, however, the grammatical and lexical features of the speaker's native language are slight and sometimes even lacking altogether.

-A distinguishing feature of Yeshivish is that its speakers knowingly apply highly technical and literal written language to a colloquial language and in common day usage, similar to Modern Hebrew, for example: